CortisolAI/cortisol/CONTRIBUTING.md

 ## Setup Environment
 - [Poetry](https://python-poetry.org/) is used as a dependency management tool
-- Run `poetry install --with test` to install dependencies
+- Run `poetry install --with dev` to install dependencies
 - Ready to rock!

 ## Testing Locally